Antipitch/orwell/README.md

 - `XAnd(arg interface{})` Required when arg is neither nil nor empty
 - `XAndOr(arg interface{}, args ...interface{})` Required when arg is neither nil nor empty and all args are nil or empty
 - `XGt(arg interface{}, arg int)` Required when 1st arg is greater than 2nd arg
-- `XIn(arg interface{}, args ...interface{})` Required when arg is equal to one of args
 - `XLt(arg interface{}, arg int)` Required when 1st arg is lower than 2nd arg
 - `XNor(args ...interface{})` Must be nil or empty when all args are nil or empty
 - `XNot(arg interface{})` Must be nil or empty when arg is neither nil nor empty
 - `XOr(args ...interface{})` Required when all args are nil or empty

-Thankful respect to [asaskevich/govalidator](https://github.com/asaskevich/govalidator) and [go-ozzo/ozzo-validation](https://github.com/go-ozzo/ozzo-validation) for inspiration!
-Feel free to use and contribute.
+Orwell is a new project and not stable, yet.
+Don't use it in production!
+Thankful respects to [asaskevich/govalidator](https://github.com/asaskevich/govalidator) and [go-ozzo/ozzo-validation](https://github.com/go-ozzo/ozzo-validation) for inspiration.
+Feel free to contribute.